Charlemagne: Conflict and diplomacy with the east

 After his coronation, Charlemagne sought recognition of his imperial title from Constantinople.
 Several delegations were exchanged between Charlemagne and Irene in 802 and 803.
-According to the contemporary Byzantine chronicler Thophanes, Charlemagne made an offer of marriage to Irene which she was close to accepting.
+According to the contemporary Byzantine chronicler Theophanes, Charlemagne made an offer of marriage to Irene which she was close to accepting.
 Irene was deposed and replaced by Nikephoros I, who was unwilling to recognise Charlemagne as emperor.
 The two empires conflicted over control of the Adriatic Sea (especially Istria and Veneto) several times during Nikephoros' reign.
 Charlemagne sent envoys to Constantinople in 810 to make peace, giving up his claims to Veneto.
 Nikephoros died in battle before the envoys could leave Constantinople, but his successor Michael I confirmed the peace, sending his own envoys to Aachen to recognise Charlemagne as emperor.
 Charlemagne soon issued the first Frankish coins bearing his imperial title, although papal coins minted in Rome had used the title as early as 800.

 He sent envoys and initiated diplomatic contact with the Abbasid caliph Harun al-Rashid during the 790s, due to their mutual interest in Spanish affairs.
 As an early sign of friendship, Charlemagne requested an elephant as a gift from Harun.
 Harun later provided an elephant named Abul-Abbas, which arrived at Aachen in 802.
 Harun also sought to undermine Charlemagne's relations with the Byzantines, with whom he was at war.
 As part of his outreach, Harun gave Charlemagne nominal rule of the Church of the Holy Sepulchre in Jerusalem and other gifts.
 According to Einhard, Charlemagne "zealously strove to make friendships with kings beyond the seas" in order "that he might get some help and relief to the Christians living under their rule."
 A surviving administrative document, the Basel roll, shows the work done by his agents in Palestine in furtherance of this goal.
 (Note: For more on the Basel roll, see McCormick 2011.)